 The Middleton Center offers a variety of support and enrichment groups.
 Group membership is open; however, facilitators do request a conversation prior to attending.

 - Bereavement Support Group.
-The Bereavement Group, Searching for Still Waters, explores the many complex feelings after the loss of a loved one.
+The Bereavement Group, Searching for Still Waters, explores the many complex feelings of grief after the loss of a loved one.
 The group looks at choices that allow for healthy living while maintaining a connection with the deceased.
 Domenica Rafferty, MS, NCC, LPC, provides guidance and leadership.
 Searching for Still Waters meets the second and fourth Saturdays of every month, 10 – 11:30 a.m.
 All conversations are confidential.

 - What You Need to Know About Divorce - "Second Saturday" Workshop.
 ‘Second Saturday’ is a national program that offer financial, emotional and legal advice from qualified professionals to individuals and couples who are thinking about or in the process of separating or divorcing. $20/person.